Splitting Line Patterns in Free Groups: Preliminaries

-There is no loss of generality from this assumption.
-If the decomposition space were not connected we would first pass to a maximal free splitting of $F$ relative to the multiword and then deal with the free factors separately.
-Once the decomposition space is connected we can use Whitehead's algorithm to produce a basis such that the Whitehead graph is connected without cut vertices.
-For computational purpose it would probably be wise to choose a basis that gives a minimal complexity Whitehead graph, but all of our arguments still work with only the ``connected without cut vertices'' assumption.
+\begin{remark} There is no loss of generality from these assumptions.
+If $\F$ splits freely relative to $\multiklass$ then first pass to a maximal relative free splitting and then deal with the factors separately.
+If there is no such free splitting then \fullref{proposition:Whitehead} says that to ensure the no-cut-vertex assumption it suffices to choose the basis that gives the minimal complexity Whitehead graph.
+However, minimality is not necessary. \end{remark}

-The classical Whitehead graph generalizes: if $\lines$ is a line pattern in $F$ and $\X$ is a connected subset of $\closure{\tree}$ we define the Whitehead graph $\Wh_\mathcal{B}(\X)\{\lines\}$ to be the graph with vertices in bijection with connected components of $\closure{\tree}\setminus \X$ and one edge joining $v$ and $v'$ for each line of $\lines$ that has one endpoint in the component corresponding to $v$ and the other in the component corresponding to $v'$.
-We will omit $\mathcal{B}$ and $\lines$ when they are clear and just write $\Wh(\X)$.
-The notation $\Wh(*)$ for the classical Whitehead graph just means the Whitehead graph at a vertex $*$, and because the line pattern is equivariant we get the same graph for any vertex.